MarioPoneder/marioponeder.github.io/review-process.md

 &nbsp;

 ## 2. Preparation for kick-off &ndash; Determining our collaboration
-Once you provided me with the required information, I will proceed to **pre-review** your codebase and afterwards get back to you for scheduling a call &ndash; could also be a chat if you prefer &ndash; in order to cover the following topics:
+Once you provided me with the required information, I will proceed to **pre-review** your codebase and get back to you for scheduling a call &ndash; could also be a chat if you prefer &ndash; in order to cover the following topics:
 - [x] **First findings** walkthrough, in case I could already identify bugs/vulnerabilities during the pre-review.
 - [x] Locking the **commit hash** for the main security review.
 - [x] Breakdown of the **quote** and downpayment.
 See also [Price model &ndash; Severity matrix](/price-model.html).